Roy-lab/new-member/onboarding.md

 When you join our team, you should have your own Action Items list in elog.

--   NOTE: You can only access [elog.discovery.wisc.edu](https://elog.discovery.wisc.edu/) if you are on the UW/WID network or are VPN'd in (look up how to set up UW-Madison VPN if you need to).
+-   NOTE: You can only access [elog.discovery.wisc.edu](https://elog.discovery.wisc.edu/) if you are on the UW/WID network or are VPN'd in (look up how to set up WiscVPN if you need to).
 -   Put an elog under Action Items to document your to-do list and progress each weak.
 -   Also put notes from meeting with Sushmita there.